Amiel-Laville/Python-Final-Project/README.md

-# Chess Game Project
+# Chess Game - Introduction to Problem Solving and Programming in Python

-This project implements a chess game in Python.
+This is my final project for my Introduction to Problem Solving and Programming in Python class.
+It's basically a chess game I made using Python.

 ## Files

-- `main.py`: Entry point for the game.
+**main.py**: This is where the game starts.

-- `chess_board.py`: Contains the logic for the chess board.
+**chess_board.py**: Handles how the board works and keeps track of everything.

-- `pieces.py`: Defines the chess pieces and their movements.
+**pieces.py**: Defines all the chess pieces and how they move.

-- `player.py`: Logic for player and AI.
+**player.py**: Controls the player and the AI.

 ## Installation

-To run this project, make sure you have Python installed.
-Clone the repository and run `main.py` to start the game.
+To run this, just make sure you have Python installed.
+Then clone the repo and run main.py to start playing.